frioux/app-adenosine-prefab/README.md

 integer---it can't be greater than 255.
 If you want the exact status code you can always just pass the `-v` option to curl.

-Using Resty In Shell Scripts
+Using Adenosine In Shell Scripts
 ============================

 Since resty creates the REST verb functions in the shell, when using it from a script you must `source` it before you use any of the functions.
 However, it's likely that you don't want it to be overwriting the resty host history file, and you will almost always want to set the URI base explicitly.